 - How to Determine Margins – how much, who pays who, when to pay, etc.

 - Orientation Checklist for a New Channel Person – for when you have to spin someone new up on the channel (terminology, what works, what doesn’t, routes to outside sources)

 - Reseller Sign Up Process – step by step setup within the portal

 - Market Information Template & Samples – what a reseller needs to know about your market space

 - Download Email Response & Lead Schedule – 7 step process from downloads to sending the leads to your partners

-You get everything you need to handle almost any channel issue you ever encounter.
-Chanimal is the only place in the world that has this volume of proven content (created and refined from over two decades refining and compiling industry best-practices)–and it is all included at no extra cost as part of the Chanimal University Certified courses.
+You get everything you need to handle almost any channel issue you might encounter.
+Chanimal is the only resource in the world that has this volume of proven content (created and refined from over two decades refining and compiling industry best-practices and channel consulting with over 600 companies)–and it is all included at no extra cost as part of the Chanimal University Certified courses.

 “A FANTASTIC course.
 So much valuable information for Channel Managers at any experience level.
 The added files you can download are a huge benefit… this course is a MUST.”

 “Great education – unbelievable depth of content here.
 It is more than just a certificate – It is an MBA in the channel!”

 I especially like the depth of content, the enthusiastic style, and the over 100 included best-practice templates, samples, and worksheets.
 It should be a required course for every channel manager.